watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    ![In this screenshot of a Bash window, git clone has been typed and run at the command prompt.
 The output from git clone is shown.](media/b4-2019-09-30_21-25-06.png)

-3. We'll move this lab to it's own directory.
+3. We'll move this lab to its own directory.
 Run this command:

    ```bash
    mv AzureTrailblazerAcademy/month5/labs/app_modenization/ ~/MCW-Cloud-native-applications